Some fight for honor, others glory, and a few just for the thrill of fighting.

 Iron Warriors and Ultramarines, two Warhammer 40,000 series, jointly give us Notha Etassay, a Slaaneshi blademaster.
 Put it this way: after Warsmith Honsou defeats him in combat by stomping hard on his ribcage, when Etassay recovers, he thanks Honsou for the exquisite sensation of bone shards through the lungs.
 He also enjoys dying from the deadly toxins of an Eversor assassin waaaaaay too much.

-Spike in Buffy the Vampire Slayer is an example of this trope.
+Spike is an example of this trope.
 Although he doesn't take it over the top, he likes having Buffy beat him up, and one of his major complaints when he became an Intangible Man was that he couldn't hit people.
 At one point, Angel was battling a necromancer while Spike tried to possess him, and when Spike finally won the battle for control, he kept fighting Angel a bit for this reason.
+Lampshaded on several occasions, most notably when Spike makes his Anguished Declaration of Love.

 The vampire Monster of the Week Zachary Kralik is another example.
 When Buffy tries to ward him off with a cross, he presses himself against it.
 He clearly gets off on it burning him.